Astrocoders/old-astroman/README.md

 ### What's coming
 - A single boilerplate for React Native and commands for removing or adding integrations (Meteor, Relay, Apollo, etc.).
-- Better JS code updated (for now we're using RegExps (ok we know, sorry!)) we plan to use some neat AST.
+- Better JS code update logic (for now we're using RegExps [ok we know, sorry!]) we plan to use some neat AST.

 ### Contributing
 PRs and issues are welcome!